Named after a Swiss village, Gruyère is a hard, pale yellow or ivory-coloured cheese made in large wheels with small holes made from cow’s milk.

 Various tales date the cheese back to 1000 to 1200 AD.

-The cheese is named for Gruyère valley in Fribourg canton; the main town in this area is also called Gruyères (with an “s”.)
+The cheese is named for the Gruyère valley in Fribourg canton in western Switzerland.
+The main town in this area is also called Gruyères (with an “s”.)

 Viggè, Cristina.
 Non chiamatelo Gruviera.
 Milanodabere.
 10 September 2007.